QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     @show nnz(A)/20^2
     @show nnz(A'*A)/21^2;

-While there is some variation based on the randoms chosen, we see that a 30 percent dense matrix becomes almost full dense after the product is taken.
+We see that a 30 percent dense matrix becomes almost full dense after the product is taken.

-*Sparsity/Structure is not just for storage*:  While we have been emphasizing counting the non-zeros as a useful heuristic, the primary reason to maintain structure and sparsity is not for using less memory to store the matrices.

-Size can sometimes become important (e.g. a 1 million by 1 million tridiagonal matrix needs to store 3 million numbers (i.e, about 6MB of memory), where a dense one requires 1 trillion (i.e., about 1TB of memory).
+*Sparsity/Structure is not just for storage*:  Matrix size can sometimes become important (e.g. a 1 million by 1 million tridiagonal matrix needs to store 3 million numbers (i.e, about 6MB of memory), where a dense one requires 1 trillion (i.e., about 1TB of memory).

 But, as we will see, the main purpose of considering sparsity and matrix structure is that it enables specialized algorithms which typically have a lower-computational order than unstructured dense, or even an unstructured sparse operations.

-First, create convenient functions for benchmarking which displays the type
+First, create a convenient functions for benchmarking linear solvers

 .. code-block:: julia